parallel-markets/handbook/values/index.md

 If something can break, and breaking is bad, track it.
 If there's an important process the company relies on, make sure you can tell when it's broken.

 ### Bias for Action
 Decisions should be thoughtful, but delivering fast results requires the fearless acceptance of occasionally making mistakes.
 Our bias for action also allows us to course correct quickly when mistakes are made.
-We don't take the easy path of general complaints without including and supporting the groups that can affect change.
+We don't take the easy path of general complaints without including and supporting the groups that can effect change.